 The Duboce Triangle Neighborhood Association (DTNA) represents residents, businesses and property owners in San Francisco's Duboce Triangle neighborhood, bordered by Market St., Castro St., Divisidero St., Waller St., Webster St. and Duboce Avenue.
 Our goal is to protect, maintain and improve our neighborhood quality of life, and ensure that the Duboce Triangle continues to be San Francisco's very best neighborhood in which to live, work and play.

 We hold monthly community meetings on the second Monday in February, April, June, August, October and December, at which we cover topics important to our neighborhood.
 Click on "Meetings" more more information.
-Our next general meeting will be held on Monday, February 8, from 7-9:30 pm at the Auditorium (Level B) of CPMC Davies Hospital at Duboce and Castro Streets.
+Our next general meeting will be held on Monday, June 11, from 7-9:00 pm at CPMC Davies Hospital, Gazebo Room, Plaza Level, Castro St. and Duboce Ave.
 We hope to see you there!

 We publish a bimonthly newsletter which is distributed, free of charge, to over 3,000 households in our neighborhood, and sent to city leaders.
 Please support the local businesses which advertise in our newsletter and allow us to provide you with this valuable service.